mrjackyliang/homebridge-adt-pulse/README.md

 Moreover, I extend a special acknowledgment and heartfelt gratitude to the following individuals:
 - [@kevinmhickey](https://github.com/kevinmhickey) - For the inspiration to build a better script used in `v1.0.0` through `v2.2.0`.
-- [@Danimal4326](https://github.com/Danimal4326) - For successfully identifying the solution for ADT Pulse's 2-factor authentication.
+- [@Danimal4326](https://github.com/Danimal4326) - For successfully identifying the solution for ADT Pulse's 2-factor authentication and for contributions toward the successful development of `v3.0.0`.
+- [@sapireli](https://github.com/sapireli) - For contributions toward the successful development of `v3.0.0`.
+- [@hapinstance](https://github.com/hapinstance) - For contributions toward the successful development of `v3.0.0`.
+- [@thcooley](https://github.com/thcooley) - For contributions toward the successful development of `v3.0.0`.

-Their contributions have significantly enhanced the functionality and reliability of this plugin.
+Their contributions and time spent have significantly enhanced the functionality and reliability of this plugin.